Tebs-Lab/intro-to-python-four-day-ws/01-python-fundamentals/03-basic-collections-and-for/06-list-loop-dict-exercise.md

-# Exercise: Using Complex Data and Control Flow
+# Exercise: Using Simple Data Structures and Control Flow

 This exercise is meant to help you practice: